Taga za Yug: Content

-Because of the cold Moscow climate, it is these dark and dreary feelings that nurture his yearning for the warm sunshine of the South.
-By exclusively using positive epithets to depict the native soil, the author evokes the painful, unattainable desire to return to his homeland, symbiotically embracing it.
-Regarding the lyrics, he mentions several cities then in the Ottoman Empire; Stambol that is actually Istanbul, present-day Turkey, and Kukush Kilkis, present day Greece.
-He also mentions that he wants to see his "own places" Ohrid and Struga, present-day North Macedonia.
+During his stay due to studies in Moscow, the author was overcome with feelings of coldness, gloom and loneliness.
+Because of the cold climate, it is these dark and dreary feelings that nurtured his yearning for the warm sunshine of the South.
+By exclusively using positive epithets to depict the native soil, the author evoked the painful, unattainable desire to return to his homeland, symbiotically embracing it.
+In the lyrics, he mentioned several cities then in the Ottoman Empire: Stambol (Istanbul), present-day Turkey, and Kukush (Kilkis), present-day Greece.
+He also mentioned that he wants to see his "own places" Ohrid and Struga, present-day North Macedonia.

-Modern references
+Legacy

 Miladinov's work is considered part of the 19th century history of the Bulgarian literature.
-In North Macedonia the poem is viewed as one of the most important Macedonian literary works under the name.
-It is traditionally recited at the opening ceremony of Struga Poetry Evenings.
+In North Macedonia the poem is viewed as one of the most important Macedonian literary works under the name T'ga za jug.
+It is seen as foundational to modern Macedonian poetry and traditionally recited at the opening ceremony of Struga Poetry Evenings.
 It is included also in the country's school textbooks.
-It has been translated to more than 60 languages.
+It has been translated into more than 60 languages.

-In popular culture

 The T'ga za Jug wine is named after Miladinov's poem.
 Produced in North Macedonia, the wine is semi-dry and ruby-red in color.
 It has been described as being similar in taste to the Italian or Californian Barbera.
 The rock band "Balkanski Banditi" (Balkan Bandits) with members from both Bulgaria and North Macedonia released an album with that name in 2012.